Code of Behaviour 2022-2023

 Parents will be informed by letter of the reason for the suspension, the period of the suspension and the fact that the student will be regarded as being in the care of the parents from the end of the school day on which he was suspended.
 The staff member suspending the student will be available to discuss such a suspension with the parents/guardians of the student.

-Finally, and generally as a last resort, the College Board reserves the right to expel a student for
+Finally, and generally as a last resort, the College Board reserves the right to exclude a student for

 - persistent violation of the College rules